MatinZ626/GoCertify/README.md

 ---

-## 🔑 Obtaining the First SSL Certificate
+## 🔑 Obtaining the SSL Certificate

 1. Add your first host (example below) in: